Susan M. Murray

 Susan joined Langrock Sperry & Wool in 1984 after clerking for the Hon.
 William Hill, Associate Justice of the Vermont Supreme Court.
-She was recognized as Vermont’s first ever “Family Lawyer of the Year” by The Best Lawyers in America®, and has received the same recognition in 2013, making her the only two-time winner in the award's five-year history.

 When not practicing law, Susan enjoys walking with her dog and working in her garden while listening to the Red Sox on the radio.